 Goal 1, Action 12: Technology

-RFKHS will continue to purchase updated technology and data management (Illuminate/Aeries Analytics) system annual license to enhance and improve student digital literacy and close the achievement gap for English learners and socioeconomically disadvantaged students.
+The district will continue to purchase updated technology and data management (Illuminate) system annual licenses.
+Updated technology is targeted to enhancing and improving the digital literacy of English learners and economically disadvantaged pupils.
+The data management systems